SimonLammer/graph_tools/doc/graph.rst

 The Graph class
 ---------------

-Graphs are stored as an adjacency dictionnary over their vertices.
-Each value of the dictionnary is the set of neighbours of the vertex that serves as a key.
+Graphs are stored as an adjacency dictionary over their vertices.
+Each value of the dictionary is the set of neighbours of the vertex that serves as a key.

 **Initialize a Graph**